 The independent Vatican City-State is politically separate from but surrounded by the city of Rome, Italy.
-The main attractions are the Vatican Museums, Sistine Chapel, and Saint Peter’s Basilica, but there are also wonderful, lesser-known experiences to be had.
+The main attractions are the Vatican Museums, Sistine Chapel, and Saint Peter’s Basilica, but there are also wonderful, lesser-known experiences available in the 109-square-acre city.

 - Home of the Pope

 - Currency: Euro

 - Language: Italian

 - Metro, tram, bus, and local train passes — at the train station (24-, 48-, 72-hour, 7-day passes)

 - Vatican City is safe, but be aware of Rome’s fast-moving traffic and pickpockets, particularly in tourist areas and public transit areas, especially Termini Station

 - TrenItalia‘s high-speed FRECCE trains from Rome take just under 1-1/2 hours to Florence and just over 1 hour to Naples, with service to all other major cities, like Milan and Venice.
 I found this “Walks of Italy” rail GUIDE to be very helpful.

 - TrainLine rail app is a good resource for making reservations.

 - Rail Europe is also a great source for making necessary train reservations—more travel information can be found in my post on an earlier trip: Northwestern Europe